Unexpected Trade Goods

 Tian Tsui headdress.
 Dianzi.
 China, Qing Dynasty, 19th century Victoria and Albert Museum.
 Accession no. 937-1902. https://www.mocanyc.org/collections/stories/conservation-treatment-of-a-tian-tsui-headdress-from-the-moca-collections-by-devon-lee/.

-The Cost of Colour
+The Cost of Color

 Further Reading